zapier/zapier-platform/packages/cli/README.md

 * `zapier deprecate 1.0.0 2020-06-01` - mark a version as deprecated, but let users continue to use it (we'll email them)
 * `zapier env:set 1.0.0 KEY=VALUE` - set an environment variable to some value
 * `zapier delete:version 1.0.0` - delete a version entirely.
 This is mostly for clearing out old test apps you used personally.
 It will fail if there are any users.
 You probably want `deprecate` instead.
+* `zapier pull` - pull the latest version from Zapier server.
+This is used in the event that Zapier made an update since your last version

 > Note: To see the changes that were just pushed reflected in the browser, you have to manually refresh the browser each time you push.